 Suri is available in the Atlassian marketplace, and as is the case with all of our Marketplace apps, Suri is free for up to 10 users, with payment bundles starting at user 11.

-Review by James Seddon
+Watch Suri video review by James Seddon